 As a full time Federal Employee, you are eligible to enroll in FEHB.
 There are exclusions for some positions, including part time and intermittant employees.

-As a retiree, you are eligible to maintain FEHB throughout your life time if you meet the requirements to do so.
-The requirements to maintian FEHB in retirement are:
+If you meet the requirements to do so, as a retiree, you are eligible to maintain FEHB throughout your lifetime.
+The requirements to maintain FEHB in retirement are:

 - You must be eligible for an immediate pension (annuity) and,

 - Been continuously enrolled in FEHB for 5 years prior to your pension (annuity) starting.